rafael-santiago/tulip/doc/MANUAL.md

     400h402-300-201-400~~~~~-46/.letring{48-58}-63-66~~-|-
     58-500-48-400/402-400~~~~-400~~-400/402-300~-300~-300h302~~---300h301p300-402\-

-Yes, this is a little bit different from ``Jimi`` and a crap when compared with what he did... :-P
+Yes, this is a little bit different from ``Jimi`` and a crap when compared with what he did... :-D

 In the code showed above there is a new thing.
 The ``separation bar`` or ``sep bar`` as I like to call.
 This is denoted by the ``pipe`` symbol.
 It is useful to separate things in logical blocks inside the tablature.
 Resulting visually as